arvinrasheda/dealer-docs/docs/source/prog-code-explan.rst

         ButtonType.CANCEL, title = "Order Confirmation"
     ) {
         if (it == ButtonType.YES) {
-            // code for handle redemption...
+            // code for handle switching...
         }
     }